swaptacular/swpt-k8s-config/README.md

 `apps/prod/swpt-nfs-server/`.)
-However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want to run on your Kubernetes cluster:
+However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want to run in your Kubernetes cluster:

   * `apps/dev/swpt-accounts/` is responsible for running an [accounting authority